diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 **👎🏼 What this guide is not:** This guide is not intended to be an all-encompassing Zendesk guide and/or address all the exhaustive administrative options.

+### Access Level

+Not everybody in the Diskover team has the same Zendesk access level.
+If you feel you need more access in order to do your work, please contact [Brandon Langley](mailto:brandon.langley@diskoverdata.com).

 ### Links

 | USE | PURPOSE | LINK |